Table of Contents

 Things that might seem perfectly normal to me, someone from the Netherlands.
 Might be considered very rude or weird in a different culture.
 These are things you keep in mind constantly.
 The behavior that one of your teammates might be having, might be perfectly normal in their culture.

 The first step to making several cultures work in one team is to understand them.
-As being Dutch I am very direct, and we do not have a strict hierarchy in our company.
+As a Dutch person, I am very direct, and we do not have a strict hierarchy in our company.
 I noticed some differences with some of our co-workers from Ukraine.
 They are much more hierarchy-oriented, and usually had one “chief” in the team, which made all the decisions, if you were not that guy/girl, your opinion mattered less.
 On the Dutch side, we do not really care for this kind of hierarchy, if an intern has a good idea, we do it.

 Another example is with some co-workers in India.
 In India, the communication style is almost the opposite of the Dutch one.
 Where the Dutch are direct, the Indian communication style is indirect.
 This also requires some experience and reading before you get it.
 If someone asks me if a task can be done in time, and I don’t think it is possible, I will just say no. As a direct Dutch guy, this is also how I expect people around me to act.
 Now flash forward to how one of our co-workers from India would react in a situation like this.
 A much more probable answer from an Indian co-worker would be: “I will give it a shot”, or “I’ll do my best”.
 In this case, you need to read between the lines and notice you are not getting a “yes” answer, but an answer that is beating around the bush.
 It might be considered rude to say no to someone, and they probably feel that way about the Dutch direct culture.